tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 SystemVerilog (IEEE1800-2017) and VHDL (IEEE1076-2019) which facilitate synthesis to physical digital logic circuits.
-Different from software, SoC designs have users with fundamentally different requirements including higher-level designs, high-level software, and (most critically) physical implementation.
+Different from software, SoC designs have users with fundamentally different requirements related to higher-level designs, high-level software, and (most critically) physical implementation.
 These downstream users likely have differing perspectives about what constitutes the most important part of the public API --